LeNgocPhuongTrinh/mini-projects/OEE Manufacturing/Readme.md

     However, nearly 90% data in case "Negative Difference" reveal that Row N+1 has value less than 10% value of Row N, showing that it is a minor difference that usually appear in Biscuits Filling Machine.
 The action on this 90% is set the "difference" to 0. <br>
     The consecutive difference is cleaned, recalculate the Accumulated Biscuits.
   + <b>Start/End Stoppage Timing - Timing Continuous:</b>
-    Problem is that Stoppage Timing is continuous, therefore producing extra biscuits during this time is unreasonable.
+    Problem is that Stoppage Timing is continuous, therefore producing extra biscuits during this time is unreasonable.<br>
-    Using Extra Biscuits as mentioned above, and using Design Speed to calculate the Run Time to produce these biscuits The difference between that time and original Duration is the Run Time.
-This new Duration is used to determine the new Stoppage End Time.
+    Using Extra Biscuits as mentioned above, and using Design Speed to calculate the Run Time to produce these biscuits<br>
+    The difference between that time and original Duration is the Run Time.
+This new Duration is used to determine the new Stoppage End Time.<br>
   + <b>Start/End Stoppage Timing - Timing Across the Day:</b>
-    Split line across the day to ensure each row has start time and end time on the same day Some data lines depict the machine's stop duration over a two-day period, implying a planned shutdown.
+    Split line across the day to ensure each row has start time and end time on the same day<br>
+    Some data lines depict the machine's stop duration over a two-day period, implying a planned shutdown.<br>
   + <b>OEE Category - [NO ORDER, 0]:</b>
     If Duration >= 720 (12 hours), it is Schedule Loss.
-(Assume that if machine breaks down, it should be fixed within 12 hours)
+(Assume that if machine breaks down, it should be fixed within 12 hours)<br>
-    If Duration < 720 (12 hours), it is Availability Loss
+    If Duration < 720 (12 hours), it is Availability Loss<br>
   + <b>Counter Unit for each Machine</b>:
-    If Machine = Boxing or Packaging Heat, assume Counter Unit is Case, then number of biscuits = Current Count * Product Spec.
+    If Machine = Boxing or Packaging Heat, assume Counter Unit is Case, then number of biscuits = Current Count * Product Spec.<br>

  ### Output:
  - OEE is very low due to the low performance rate.
 9/10 machines have Performance rate of less than 20%, 8 have rate under 10% and 6 have rate under 1%.